 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Rehabilitation programs can be inpatient or outpatient.
-Inpatient rehab involves staying in a controlled environment from several weeks up to one year, depending on nature of addiction and factors that contribute to the addiction.
-Before going home, some inpatients reside at half-way houses where they can slowly regain their independence.
+Inpatient rehab involves staying in a controlled environment from several weeks up to 1 year, depending on the nature of addiction and factors that contribute to the addiction.
+Before going home, some inpatients reside at halfway houses where they can slowly regain their independence.
 Outpatient rehab can also last up to a year, but you can live at home.
 Outpatients make frequent visits to clinics for treatment.

 Components of all rehab involves:

-Narcotics Anonymous is a twelve-step program that help support people who are recovering from addiction to opioid drugs.
+Narcotics Anonymous is a 12-step program that help support people who are recovering from addiction to opioid drugs.

 Behavioral therapy is designed to modify people’s attitudes and behaviors related to opioid abuse.
 In therapy, you will learn how to avoid and cope with situations in which you are most likely to use drugs, and avoid situations that may cause relapse.
 Therapy sessions may include individual, group, or family counseling.